jacebenson/cedar/docs/docs/directives.md

 ### Validators

-Validators integrate with Redwood's authentication to evaluate whether or not a field, query, or mutation is permitted—that is, if the request context's `currentUser` is authenticated or belongs to one of the permitted roles.
+Validators integrate with Cedar's authentication to evaluate whether or not a field, query, or mutation is permitted—that is, if the request context's `currentUser` is authenticated or belongs to one of the permitted roles.

 Validators should throw an Error such as `AuthenticationError` or `ForbiddenError` to deny access and simply return to allow.